Out of Season (short story): Themes and style

 "Out of Season" contains themes found throughout In Our Time: men who are weak and powerless (particularly fathers and husbands); finding refuge in sports, the outdoors and alcohol; and the inability to articulate and communicate without confusion.
 Hemingway critic Wendolyn Tetlow writes that the overall confusion in the story underscores its title.
 The husband and wife are at odds after an apparent misunderstanding; the waitress is confused at the husband's order; Peduzzi has a secret but the townspeople seem to know what it is.
 The brown and muddy stream is a wasteland, the weather cold and damp, the husband unable to fish without proper tackle.

 Alienation in the modern world is particularly evident in "Out of Season", and is similar to T. S. Eliot's The Waste Land.
 Hemingway's world, the early-20th century, is "out of season", a place of war, death, tangled relationships, without emotional fulfillment.

 Reception

-In Our Time received good reviews; Edmund Wilson described the writing as "of the first distinction"; and biographer James Mellow writes the volume is a Hemingway's masterpiece.
+In Our Time received good reviews; Edmund Wilson described the writing as "of the first distinction"; and biographer James Mellow writes the volume is a Hemingway masterpiece.
 Charles Nolan writes that "Out of Season"'s first sentence "is the kind we have come to expect from Hemingway who had a genius for effective openings."